इनका से ना होई

 Food by Puneet, Electricals by Vishal, Sound Tech by Firoz

-Live-streamed in collaboration with The Listening Bienniel (Third Edition) and uncanny stations
+Live-streamed in collaboration with The Listening Biennial (Third Edition) and uncanny stations

 Language of Songs: Bhojpuri